mjoerussell/zdb/README.md

 To use zdb, follow these steps:

+### 0. Dependencies

+Make sure you have an ODBC driver and driver manager installed already.
+On Windows, this should be pre-installed.
+On other systems, a good option is [`unixODBC`](unixodbc.org).

 ### 1. Clone

 Include this repo in your project path.
 Best way to do this is by running